-Editor’s note: This is a guest post from Daniel Richard, author of Doing With LESS.
+Editor’s note: This is a guest post from Daniel Richard.

 “You need to be aware of what others are doing, applaud their efforts, acknowledge their successes, and encourage them in their pursuits.
 When we all help one another, everybody wins.” – Jim Stovall